ryanfleury/metadesk/docs/metadesk_reference.md

 //~ Enum/Flag Strings

 @send(Nodes)
+@doc("Returns a string that contains a name matching @code 'kind'.")
 @func MD_StringFromNodeKind: {
     kind: MD_NodeKind,
     return: MD_String8,
 };

 @send(Nodes)
+@doc("Builds a string list for all bits set in @code 'flags', with each string being the name of one of the flags that is set.")
 @func MD_StringListFromNodeFlags: {
     flags: MD_NodeFlags,
     return: MD_String8List,